XLRSeatingBuck-Org/unity-car-jet/docs/technical-docs.md

 Handles collision between water and fire, and properly extinguishing the fire.
 This signals to FireExtinguishTracker when the fire is extinguished.
+This also grows the fire over time, triggering a loss when it gets too big.

 # GasCollision